HEAT PUMP

-We're talking about Hitachi heat pumps, but the company behind them is majority-owned by Johnson Controls, a giant in the world of building controls.
-One of their control installations at the Pentagon is said to have saved much of the Pentagon following the attacks of 11.09.2001.
-In October 2015, Johnson Controls and Hitachi joined forces in a joint venture, with Johnson Controls holding 60% and Hitachi Air Conditioning solutions 40%.
+We are talking about Hitachi heat pumps, but it is important to know that the company behind them is mostly owned by Johnson Controls, a giant in the world of building controls.
+One of their control installations at the Pentagon would have helped to save the latter in large part following the attacks of 11.09.2001.
+It was in October 2015 that Johnson Controls and Hitachi joined in a Joint Venture, 60% shares for Johnson Controls and 40% for Hitachi Air Conditioning solutions.

-The brand does not specialize in heat pumps, but in all types of systems for thermal comfort, whether in the residential or commercial sector.
-Hitachi offers its Yutaki S range of heat pumps, newly gratified with a 2.0, as well as a variety of wall-mounted air conditioners, ducted units, cassettes for hairdressing salons or gyms, etc. (small commercial sector).
-In the commercial sector, they offer more industrial units, chillers, DRVs, etc.
+The brand does not specialize in heat pumps but in all types of systems aimed at thermal comfort, whether in the residential or tertiary sector.
+Hitachi offers its Yutaki S range of heat pumps, which has recently been upgraded to a 2.0, as well as a variety of wall-mounted air-conditioning units, ducted units, cassettes for hairdressing salons or gyms, etc. (small commercial sector).
+In tertiary sector they offer more industrial devices, chillers, DRV, etc.

 NB : Our partners RGE, GSP or RESCERT (France, Switzerland, Belgium) will send you a free estimate for a Hitachi Yutaki or other model of air-water heat pump according to your request => via this quick form